cpp-for-yourself/lectures-and-homeworks/lectures/cmake_install.md

 cmake --install build --prefix /tmp/install  # Install.
 ```

-This installation process usually involves a couple of steps.
-It must:

-1. Copy all the needed headers into some `include` folder
-2. Copy all of the binary libraries into a `lib` folder and all executables into a `bin` folder (typically)
-3. Create the appropriate `*_export.cmake` files that create and configure the imported libraries
-4. Create the config file that includes all of the needed `export` files
+Here, we aim to install our package into some temporary install folder, but a more standard location, like `/use/local` can be used if the `--prefix` flag is omitted.
+Note that in such a case we have to call this command with `sudo` rights.

-However, if we try to "install" our package now, nothing happens!
+:bulb: However, if we call the install command for our package now, nothing happens!

 To actually perform all of the actions we've just talked about we need to write some more CMake code.
 But fear not, there is a number of different built-in CMake `install` commands that help us in most of these steps.